weiju/ratr0-utils/_sources/index.rst.txt

 All of the above primarily target retro platforms (currently only the Commodore Amiga is supported) and therefore typically utilizes planar graphics and 8 bit sound formats.

+The general idea is to create data formats that need little or no processing on the Amiga system and do all of the conversion offline on a more modern systems where processing power is cheap and we have scripting languages that greatly simplify writing tools.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: